 Current Feedback Amplifiers

-The Sapphire 4 a classical current feedback amplifier (CFA) optimized for operation at audio bandwidths.
+The Sapphire is a classical current feedback amplifier (CFA) optimized for operation at audio bandwidths.
 The basic CFA topology has three stages, as shown:

 Current feedback amplifier circuit topology.
 (Wikipedia)